Copyright © 1988 R.D. Eager

 Description

-has been set to the value n, which is either outside the range 0-3, or is associated with an input stream that was not specified in the call of ML/I. Note that this error may be caused byS23
+S10has been set to the value n, which is either outside the range 0-3, or is associated with an input stream that was not specified in the call of ML/I. Note that this error may be caused byS23(the revert stream) being set to an illegal value, and end of file then being reached on another input stream.

 System Action